 |Another view from Farm Hide|

 As I headed further along the path I reached the first impassable waters of the season, a couple of attempts to continue met with water quickly up to me boot laces, and ended with retreat, I must remember to don my wellies next time I head out after rain of this magnitude, Heading back to the Farm hide I stopped for a chat with a fellow regular, as we scanned the cattle fields below the farm buildings in search of stonechats, unsuccessfully.

 While watching and waiting overhead, Meadow Pipits and Grey Wagtails flew in amongst small flights of duck and geese.
-A Red Kite slowly drifted across the reserves waters before heading up over the hills towards Old Wolverton, and a larger flock of Lapwing flew through, searching for any semblance of mud to put down on.
+A Red Kite slowly drifted across the reserves waters before heading up over the hills towards Old Wolverton.
+A larger flock of Lapwing flew through, searching for any semblance of mud to put down on.

 |Looking up at the Farm Buildings|

 |Greylag Geese in Flight|

 As my walk began to conclude, the ache in my back now becoming more persistent the sun once again attempted to break through the clouds, the light its presence offered created some very appealing scenes as I continued on home.

 |More Views over the Floodplain Forest Nature Reserve|